Hopefully-Abysmal/The60DayRunway/5 - Journals/Landon/Daily Logs/_Misc Tasks.md

 Author:
 ---
 ---
-- [ ] Quartz webhosting on hopefullyabysmal.github.io
+- [x] Quartz webhosting on hopefullyabysmal.github.io
+	- [x] vault.hopefullyabysmal.com instead :)
 - [ ] Add 'call to artists' to [[Harnessing Entropy - A Thermodynamic Framework for World Peace and Energy Abundance|The ARX Manifesto]]
 - [ ] Build decentralized storage or backup net
 	- [ ] Mirror video content to local devices or mini-nodes